sahar-hub2/Security-Programming/Security-Programming/Reflective Commentary.md

 Group 26 has developed a real-time chat system using WebSocket with claimed RSA/AES encryption.
 The system supports user authentication, private/group messaging, file transfer, and online user listing.
 However, the implementation exhibits significant security vulnerabilities and architectural weaknesses that fundamentally undermine its security posture.
 Strengths
-•	Clear documentation and setup instructions in README files
+*	Clear documentation and setup instructions in README files
-•	Well-structured protocol definition in protocol.json
+*	Well-structured protocol definition in protocol.json
-•	Comprehensive feature set including file transfer and group messaging
+*	Comprehensive feature set including file transfer and group messaging
-•	Proper use of asynchronous programming with asyncio and websockets
+*	Proper use of asynchronous programming with asyncio and websockets
-•	Implementation of heartbeat mechanism for connection monitoring Critical Security Weaknesses
+*	Implementation of heartbeat mechanism for connection monitoring Critical Security Weaknesses
-1. Missing Encryption Implementation o	Despite claims of "RSA + AES encryption," the code contains no cryptographic implementation o	All messages are transmitted in plaintext over unencrypted WebSocket (ws://) o	No key generation, encryption, or decryption logic present in server code
+1. Missing Encryption Implementation
+2. Despite claims of "RSA + AES encryption," the code contains no cryptographic implementation
+3. All messages are transmitted in plaintext over unencrypted WebSocket (ws://)
+4. No key generation, encryption, or decryption logic present in server code

 Peer Review: Group 91 - Secure Programming UG-91 Chat System